render-examples/preview-environment/README.md

 ## Getting Started

 - Fork this repository
-- Sync the `render.yaml` file in [your dashboard](https://dashboard.render.com/iacs)
+- Synchronize the `render.yaml` file in [your dashboard](https://dashboard.render.com/iacs)
 - Open a new Pull Request

-Once the PR is opened, you should see your preview environment get deployed with status updates right in the PR.
+Once the PR is opened, you should see your preview environment deployment start, with status updates right in the PR.